PowershellScripts/PowershellScripts.github.io/index.md

 		<p>The leadership feature in Viva allows you to identify the leaders in your organization and the leaders to reach their targeted audiences.</p>
 	</a></li>

+ 	<li style="--i: 20"><a href="https://powershellscripts.github.io/articles/en/SharePointOnline/ctfieldlinks/">
+		<span style="display: block; text-align: right;">2023-12-30
+		<h3>SharePoint content types - fieldlinks and fields</h3></span>
+		<p>SharePoint Online list columns are represented as either Field or FieldRef Element (ContentType) elements in the various SharePoint schemas, such as site, list, and content type definitions.
+The article lists in details the differences, usage and comparisons.</p>
+	</a></li>

 	<li style="--i: 20"><a href="https://powershellscripts.github.io/articles/en/Viva/Add%20Viva%20Engage%20to%20your%20SharePoint%20pages/">
 		<span style="display: block; text-align: right;">2023-11-04
 		<h3>Add Viva Engage to your SharePoint pages</h3></span>